ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3172-sip/datasheet.md

 - The GND trace used for the RF return path must be directly connected to the GND plane and not treated as a thermal relief.
 - It is recommended to route the RF trace in a curve, rather than with sharp 90-degree angles.

-In addition, with a commitment to making IoT easy, RAK offers a dedicated service for <a href="https://store.rakwireless.com/products/antenna-rf-design-service-including-pcb-design-tuning-matching-and-rf-test" target="_blank">Antenna RF Design</a> which includes PCB design, tuning, matching, and RF testing.
+In addition, with a commitment to making IoT easy, RAK offers a dedicated service for [Antenna RF Design](https://store.rakwireless.com/products/antenna-rf-design-service-including-pcb-design-tuning-matching-and-rf-test) which includes PCB design, tuning, matching, and RF testing.
 :::

 | **Pin No.** | **Name**     | **Type** | **Description**                                                    |
 | :---------: | :----------: | :------: | ------------------------------------------------------------------ |